Call our licensed agents toll free 844.855.0163

 Homeowners insurance for homes in need of repair

-"Fixer-upper-type homes are considered a higher risk for insurance providers," cautions Chris O'Rourke, vice president of property claims at Mercury Insurance in Brea, California.
+"Fixer-upper-type homes are considered a higher risk for insurance providers," says Chris O'Rourke, former vice president of property claims at Mercury Insurance.
 "The process of fixing up a home comes with its own insurance risks, such as structural problems with the house itself or risks that come with any construction, in addition to the usual losses homeowners insurance covers -- such as fires or windstorms."

 Alternatively, "the insurance company may cover your home but exclude the parts of the home that need to be repaired," says Heath Ritenour, Chairman/CEO of Insurance Office of America in Longwood, Florida.